transformgovsg/landing-zone/src/content/blog/20240207-rearchitecturing-whole-of-government-grant-portals.md

 ---
-title: ‘Re-architecturing Whole-of-Government Grant Portals’
+title: Re-architecturing Whole-of-Government Grant Portals
-description: ‘Yeo Yong Kiat | Alex and Yong Kiat had a vision for how the Singapore public service should re-design grant application portals.
-Read about how they championed their vision, starting with the Business Grants Portal.’
+description: Yeo Yong Kiat | Alex and Yong Kiat had a vision for how the Singapore public service should re-design grant application portals.
+Read about how they championed their vision, starting with the Business Grants Portal.
 pubDate: 2024-02-07
-author: ‘Yeo Yong Kiat’
+author: Yeo Yong Kiat
 ---

 > Alex and I had very little in common.
 I was a policy officer, and Alex was a software engineer - we couldn't have come from more different backgrounds and disciplines.
 But somehow, we would always spend a significant portion of our time at work discussing how to make things in government better.
 It was rare to find someone who cared about problems with a passion.